chiragbisht0701/Student-management-system/README.md

 Technologies

 The project is developed using Java 17 as the primary programming language.
 Java is used to implement the application logic, object-oriented structure, data management, validation, file handling, and console interaction.
-Maven is used as the build and project management tool.
-The Maven configuration defines the Java version and the testing dependency and provides standard commands for building and testing the project.
 JUnit 5 is used for unit testing.
 It provides automated tests for important validation behavior and helps verify that valid student data is accepted while invalid data is rejected.
 Java collections are used for managing student records in memory.
 A map-based structure allows student records to be organized using their unique student IDs.
 Java object serialization is used for local data persistence.
 Student records are stored in a local file and loaded when the application starts.